Cyber-Chic/Cyber-Chic/README.md

 **Bridging the gap between literary preservation and citizen science.**

 Welcome to my profile.
 By day, I preserve literature within a rare book library.
 By night, I direct **The Moore Signal Archive LLC**—a creative studio built on a community impact model.
-While standard editions of my work are available for purchase, the archive operates on an avant-garde philosophy that treats kindness as currency, inviting participants to trade a quiet act of kindness for open access to my STEM resources, literature, and art.
+While standard editions of my work are available for purchase, the archive operates on a philosophy that treats kindness as currency, inviting participants to trade a quiet act of kindness for open access to my STEM resources, literature, and art.

 ---